Beneficiaries are the primary focus of your last will and testament and/or trusts set up on their behalf.

 Contingent beneficiaries are an important but often overlooked part of protecting your estate.
 These beneficiaries do not automatically inherit upon your death, but will do so under specific circumstances.

-Although contingent beneficiaries are commonly named in wills and trusts, other assets with named beneficiaries such as life insurance settlements or retirement accounts, bank accounts, securities brokerage accounts, college savings plans, and health savings accounts are less likely to.
+Although contingent beneficiaries are commonly named in wills and trusts, other assets with named beneficiaries such as life insurance settlements or retirement accounts, annuities, bank accounts, securities brokerage accounts, college savings plans, and health savings accounts are less likely to.

 An alternate beneficiary is someone who would only inherit will and/or trust assets if something happens with the primary beneficiary.
 Usually it will be if that beneficiary dies while you are alive, becomes unable to inherit, or chooses not to inherit when the estate is settled.